melroy89/melroy-blog/content/posts/2021-09-29-arguments-against-bitcoin.md

 > Bitcoin mining is **not** physical mining like mining for gold.
 Instead, Proof-of-Work are mathematical calculations (SHA-256 hashing function) that needs to be solved.
 This task is called "mining" in the crypto world.
 Dedicated hardware is used nowadays for Bitcoin mining, called Bitcoin Miners.
 [Antminer](https://shop.bitmain.com/product/detail?pid=00020210920124332765Ffe211v80644) is a very common Bitcoin miner.

 Bitcoin mining (using PoW) is **crucial** for the security of a decentralized network.
-Bitcoin therefor requires physical power of the real world.
+Bitcoin therefore requires physical power of the real world.
 In order to hack the Bitcoin network via the [51% attack](https://www.investopedia.com/terms/1/51-attack.asp), you need a tremendous amount of energy and money for a long time.

 #### Renewable energy